Contents

 Rain and Its Effects on Plywood

 Rainwater, when allowed to persist, can gradually permeate the layers of plywood.
-This can result in the absorption of the water by the plywood, causing the individual layers to expand and subsequently separate from each other, a process known as delamination.
+This can result in the absorption of the water by the pressed wood, causing the individual layers to expand and subsequently separate from each other, a process known as delamination.
 This not only compromises the structural integrity of the plywood but also can lead to its eventual deterioration.
 Furthermore, the presence of persistent moisture can create a conducive environment for the growth of mold and mildew.
 This can further exacerbate the damage to the plywood, causing it to decompose or become structurally unsound.
 Beyond the material damage, the growth of mold and mildew also presents potential health risks.
 These fungi can release spores into the air, which when inhaled, can lead to a variety of health issues, particularly in individuals with existing respiratory conditions or allergies.

 How Long Can Plywood Be Exposed to Rain?